-Asset allocation targets, a function of the returns and risks from various asset classes and the nature of the plan's liabilities, are set forth in Schedule I. A goal of asset allocation is balancing asset growth versus liability growth considering time horizons, liabilities and risk tolerance.
-ACERA's objective is to conduct an asset/liability study once every five (5) years and an asset allocation study once every three (3) years or more often if necessary.
+Asset allocation targets, a function of the returns and risks from various asset classes and the nature of the plan's liabilities, are set forth in Schedule I. AThe goal of asset allocation is balancing asset growth versus liability growth considering time horizons, liabilities and risk tolerance.
+ACERA's objective is to conduct an asset/liability study once every five (5) years which includes an asset allocation study.
+However, as part of the Board and Staff's monitoring responsibilities, an annual review of the asset allocation policy will be conducted, including an update of the policy's long term expected returns and risk using the ACERA Consultants' current capital market assumptions to assess whether market conditions warrant a re-examination of the asset allocation policy and an asset allocation study once every three (3) years or more often if necessary.
+Asset allocation targets, a function of the returns and risks from various asset classes and the nature of the plan's liabilities, are set forth in Schedule I.

-Rebalancing is the process of returning an allocation back to the desired target level after having drifted away from its targeted position.
+The objective of rebalancing is to enhance the risk-adjusted performance of the asset allocation structure.
+Rebalancing is the process of returning an allocation (asset class or a traditional manager) back to the desired target level after having drifted away from its targeted position.
 ACERA will maintain a disciplined methodology to rebalance back to its asset allocation targets as set forth in Schedule IA.
 The objective of rebalancing is to enhance the risk-adjusted performance of the asset allocation structure.

-Staff shall be responsible for maintaining the relative weights of asset classes and allocations within the acceptable rebalancing ranges.
-Should an asset class or allocation fall outside its target range, Staff shall rebalance the asset class or allocation back to the target weights as specified in the asset allocation targets in Schedule IA.
+Staff shall be responsible for maintaining the relative weights of asset classes and allocations within the predefined and acceptable rebalancing ranges.
+Should an asset class or-allocation or a traditional manager fall outside its target range, Staff shall rebalance the asset class or allocation back to the target weights as specified in the asset allocation targets in Schedule IA and IC.